StuartGJohnson/trajectory_utils/torch/README.md

 # Trajectory Utils (work in progress!)

-Code herein provides tools for computing or manipulating trajectories for robotics or control systems.
+Tools for computing or manipulating trajectories for robotics or control systems.

 ## Installation

-This code is intended to run on top of ROS2 Humble.
+This code has been targeted to run on top of ROS2 Humble.
 An example would be running a trajectory solver from within a ROS2 node.
 Current procedure is to use a virtual env, which can safely extend your ROS2 humble installation.

 A makefile is included with useful targets, to be run from this directory: